VA-Explorer/va_explorer/docs/training/user_guides.md

 # User Roles

-In addition to the training previously detailed for Common Actions (link), users may want to read training specific to their role.
+In addition to the training previously detailed for [Common Actions](general/common_actions), users may want to read training specific to their role.
 This section offers guidance for Data Managers, Data Viewers, and Field Workers.
-For Admins, please see the next section Admin Guides (link) which covers your more expansive abilities.
+For Admins, please see the next section [Admin Guides](admin_guides) which covers your more expansive abilities.

 ## Data Managers